decarlof/bin/readme.txt

     rec all_hdf/ --type full

-How to use auto:
+How to use auto_rec:

-auto runs on the data analysis machine by monitoring a folder and executing for any newly transferred h5 file a try reconstruction (rec new_file.h5  --srs 30 --type try)
+auto_rec runs on the data analysis machine by monitoring a folder and executing for any newly transferred h5 file a try reconstruction (rec new_file.h5  --srs 30 --type try)

 Start monitoring:

-    auto /local/data/
+    auto_rec /local/data/

 the program will start monitoring /local/data recursively and at each new h5 file send a message like: